Here we talk about the possible signs, like prolonged jaundice and persistently pale baby poo. Plus we give you a guide to this rare condition.

 What is liver disease in babies?

-Babies can have various different childhood liver conditions and problems.
-This group of various conditions and problems is called liver disease (CLDF, 2018c).
+Babies can have various different childhood liver conditions and problems that are called liver disease (CLDF, 2021c).

 What should I do if my baby’s jaundice is not getting better?